 Financial planning advice is not always objective.
-Many financial planners are compensated from the sale of investment or insurance products, and some advisors have more sales training than financial training.
-This can lead to some information being left off the table when you're considering investments and planning your future.
+Many financial planners are compensated for the sale of investment or insurance products, and some advisors have more sales training than financial training.
+This lack of financial background can lead to some information being left off the table when you're considering investments and planning your future.
 Here are 10 things that financial advisors often overlook.

 Open an HSA Account Instead of an IRA

 An HSA or health savings account goes hand in hand with a high deductible insurance policy, so it isn't an option for everyone.
 But if you happen to have a high deductible policy, it might be better to fund your HSA each year rather than your IRA.
 Why?
 Because your money goes in tax-deferred and comes out tax-free for qualified medical expenses, and medical expenses are pretty much a certainty in retirement.
 But if you use IRA withdrawals, the money you take out is taxable.

 Take Your Pension as an Annuity, Not a Lump Sum